armyofevilrobots/helenplatt.ca/content/art/electricblue.md

  - art/electric bluefrt.jpg
  - art/electric blue1.jpg
  - art/electricblue_side.jpg
-price: SPECIAL PRICE $65.00 each or all 3 for $175
+price: SPECIAL PRICE $65.00 each or all 3 for $175 CDN
 size: 6x6 inches each
 medium: acrylic on panel
 categories: